End to Cuba migration policy draws anger, agreement, surprise

 The U.S.-Cuba thaw led some Cubans to try to get to the U.S.-Mexico border by way of South and Central America.
 Many have been stranded after countries closed their borders.
 Countries such as Panama ended up airlifting them out and to the U.S. border to deal with the crisis.

-Arturo Lopez-Levy, a lecturer at the University of Texas-Rio Grande Valley, said he doesn't see an advantage for Cuba as a nation for ending the wet foot dry foot policy without also ending the embargo.
+Arturo Lopez-Levy, a lecturer at the University of Texas-Rio Grande Valley, said it would be appropriate if the change in policy "happened together with the end of the embargo."

 "I'm worried there could be a group of Cubans in the shadows like has happened with people of other countries," Lopez-Levy said.